micropython/micropython/CODECONVENTIONS.md

 Naming conventions:
 - Module names are short and all lowercase; eg pyb, stm.
-- Class names are CamelCase, with abreviations all uppercase; eg I2C, not I2c.
+- Class names are CamelCase, with abbreviations all uppercase; eg I2C, not I2c.
 - Function and method names are all lowercase with words separated by a single underscore as necessary to improve readability; eg mem_read.